Need Study Leave

 • a local AKT preparation course.

-• a local CSA preparation course.
+• a local SCA preparation course.

 • an additional curriculum relevant course on one occasion during the scheme.